Price-Pirates/Quote-Conversion-2.0/README.md

 The goal of our project is to continue on the prediction of quote conversion probability into a sale for Intuilize customers, assisting in understanding the client needs and leverage Machine Learning algorithm to optimize revenue generation.

-The project is sponsored by Intuilize and is developed in collaboration with a team of students within Computer Science program at Minnesota State University, Mankato.
+The project is sponsored by Intuilize and is developed in collaboration with a team of students within the Computer Science program at Minnesota State University, Mankato.

 ## The Data

-Quote Data and Sales Data were provided to the team
+Quote DataSet and Sales DataSet were provided to the team

-The Dataset description Here: Through an analysis of the data the team was able to find ...

-## Methodology

-Data Cleaning
-Data Processing Plan?
+Quotes Data included various features describing the quotes, such as: QuoteID, QuoteVersion, QuoteDate, ExpirationDate,	SalesPersonID,	SalesPersonName, CustomerID,	CustomerName,	BranchName,	Ship2City,	Ship2State,	ProductID,	ProductGroupID,	QuoteQty,	UnitPrice,	UOM,	UnitSize,	QuoteStatus,	ConvertedToOrderNumber,	ConversionDate

+The Quote Status was divided into three types:
+1. Won Quotes: Quotes that were successfully converted into sales.
+2. Revised Quotes: Quotes that were initially lost but were revised and turned into sales.
+3. Lost Quotes: Quotes that were not turned into sales.
+The
+Sales Dataset included various features describing the quotes that were turned into sales.
+It included features such as: BranchName,	Ship2City,	Ship2State,	OrderNumber,	InvoiceNumber,	LineNumber,	OrderDate,	SalesDate,	SalesPersonID,	SalesPersonName,	ProductID,	ProductGroupID,	CustomerID,	CustomerName,	ExtPrice,	ExtCost,	SalesQty,	UnitPrice,	UnitCost,	UOM	UnitSize

 ## Model Development
 This project experiments with developing classification models using supervised machine learning algorithms, such as Random Forest CLassifier, Decision Tree, and Gradient Descent.
-To evaluate and compare the model performance, we use measures such as model accuracy, precision, recall, F-1 score, and confusion matrix

 ## Analysis and Testing

-## Results
+To evaluate and compare the model performance, we use measures such as model accuracy, precision, recall, F-1 score, and confusion matrix.

 ## Further Instructions